Yasmeenmad/Wrangle-and-Analyze-Data/README.md

 WeRateDogs downloaded their Twitter archive.
 This archive contains basic tweet data (tweet ID, timestamp, text, etc.) for all 5000+ of their tweets as they stood on August 1, 2017.

 #### Project Details
-our tasks in this project are as follows:
+Our tasks in this project are as follows:

 - Data wrangling, which consists of:
   - Gathering data.